ilyamkin/lyamkin.com/content/blog/how-to-build-api-client-library-in-js/index.md

 ## Conclusion

-Together we designed an API client that small, scalable, supports Typescript out-of-the-box, and works in browser and in Node.js.
+Together we designed an API client that is small, scalable, supports Typescript out-of-the-box, and works in browser and in Node.js.

 I invite everyone to check out the [repository](https://github.com/ilyamkin/dev-to-js) to collaborate and improve the library.
 If you ever wanted to be a maintainer of an open-source library, this is something I'd be open to help.